-Let’s suppose you have the following function(fn), which accepts a nested array as arguments, and then it flats the array into a single array.
+Let’s suppose you have the following function. fn Which accepts a nested array as arguments and then flat the array into a single array.

 Input